jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 A secret key may be representable as a fixed-size scalar.
 In that case, the `wasi-crypto` API requires a `raw` encoding type to be available both to import and export these keys.

 `raw` encoding is the scalar encoded as simple a bit string.
-Some primitives traditionally use big-endian encoding, while others use little-end Ian. `wasi-crypto` defines a single `raw` encoding, corresponding to the most common representation.
+Some primitives traditionally use big-endian encoding, while others use little-endian. `wasi-crypto` defines a single `raw` encoding, corresponding to the most common representation.
 In particular, for the curves currently required by the API:

 * Scalars and field elements must be encoded using big-endian for NIST curves